 Spinning a Yarn

 With A Cause Productions was founded in 2001 to produce the film, “LITTLE.”
 Since then we’ve made countless narrative films on a wide variety of subjects.
-Our latest feature, “Saving For The Day,” is due to be completed later this year.
-Check out the teaser for that and some of our other work below.
+“Saving For The Day,” is due to be completed later this year and “Hellgate” is in pre-production.

 When a drug kingpin pretending to be a medieval sorcerer poisons a community, a mysterious girl comes to town and rallies a rag tag group of citizens to join her quest to break the spell.

 Hellgate is contemporary Fantasy set in Western Montana.
 The film will be written & directed by John D. Nilles and will be shot in and around Missoula, MT in the fall of 2019.